dreamcatcher-tech/network/Inbox/2024-12-21 1141 doing ventures that require some product launch.md

 >[!danger] Depends:

-So for example launch EDU as a product line,
+So for example launch EDU as a product line, set up a company.

 Being able to rapidly scale up these companies, and recruit people to work on them, effectively, cross border, and part time, with no harm from coming or going.